 - Gig Economy – presents great opportunities but also new challenges

-was our facilitator across the two-day summit and presented a great summary of the insights from across the event.
-A few practical tips she left us with included:
+And that’s a wrap!
+Catherine Nolan, Director & Principal Coach, at Gender Gap Gone, was our facilitator across the two-day summit and presented a great summary of the insights from across the event.
+A few practical tips she left us with include:

 - Create a Vision Board – use Pinterest or Canva to get started.
 If you see it, you’ll achieve it.

 - Create your 40-page resume – a dumping ground for YOU only.
 List examples as they happen so that when the time comes, you have the content and are ready to apply for that dream job.

 - Watch the Amy Cuddy Ted Talk – ‘Your body language may shape who you are’

 There were honestly so many fantastic insights and inspirational moments over the two days.
 I hope this blog post shares just some of that post-summit magic with you all.

 Thank you for reading.

 Do you have more insightful leadership tips?
 Share them in the comments below.